 Defined Vulnerable Group bursaries (in student/parent communications this is referred to as the 'Supportive Bursary') of up-to £1,200 will be awarded following 'an assessment of the types of costs' individual students face, and should not automatically award the full amount.
 The academy may refuse an application or award a reduced amount because they do not have a financial need, for example because there are no relevant costs or the financial needs are already being met (for example by a partner).
-A student in receipt of the full £1,200 over a 30 week academic year would receive £40 a week, although this may be paid monthly.
 Defined vulnerable groups are;